 Where do Small Groups meet?
 How long?

 Most small groups meet in someone’s home with a few that meet at a public place.
-Groups last 90 minutes and tend to meet on weeknights (Monday-Thursday).
+Groups last 90 minutes and tend to meet in the evenings during the week.

 Do I have to go to small group every week?